 What Is Xeomin®?

-Xeomin® is a botulinum toxin type A used for the treatment of frown lines and crow’s feet by relaxing the facial muscles.
+Xeomin® is a botulinum toxin type A used for the treatment of frown lines, forehead lines and crow’s feet by relaxing the facial muscles.
 These muscles contract when you smile, talk, or laugh, which can lead to wrinkles and other skin changes over time.
 Xeomin® reduces these effects, making the skin smoother, leading to a more refreshed and relaxed appearance.

 Why See A Dentist For Facial Treatments?